How to (actually) achieve your money goals this year

-Around, but with only 8% actually sticking to them, how can you set goals that last longer than your first week back at work?
+But how can you set goals that last longer than your first week back at work?
 Whether you want to get your foot on the property ladder or save for retirement, our guide to making (and maintaining) those financial dreams will keep you on track.

 Choosing your goals

 Setting goals forces you to reflect on your life and think about what you really want.
 What will make you happy?
 Where do you want to be in 5, 10, 20 years from now?
 While money itself probably won’t make you happy, it’ll give you a means of obtaining the things that will satisfy you.
 Not to mention the feelings of control and safety that a strong grasp on your money gives you.

 With specific plans in place, you’ll be more likely to succeed (this study found that the 14% of people who actually).
 If you’re not working towards anything, you’re likely to spend aimlessly (aka, more than you should) and end up with few savings.
 Setting goals is a simple way to guide your focus and track your progress.